- This event has passed.

 When will the Phi Ta Khon Festival be held?

 The exact dates are usually announced by local spirit mediums but the festival typically starts on a Friday during the first weekend after the sixth full moon of the year.
-The Tourism Authority of Thailand have confirmed that this year the Phi Ta Khon event will take place 5 – 7 July.
+However, the Tourism Authority of Thailand have confirmed with us that this year the Phi Ta Khon event will take place 5 – 7 July.
+Please double check with TAT closer to the date (see below for contact details) before making your travel arrangements.

 Book well ahead if you intend to stay in Dan Sai during the festival.
 Count on booking minimum a month in advance if you stay in Loei which is 80km away.
 Dan Sai can easily be visited in a day trip from Loei.
 To find the best deals, please search via our Hotel Booking Portal.